-“Most of Shakespeare’s contemporaries were essentially concerned by the immediate present because their lives depended upon it, leading them to assuage their fears by seeking to predict the weather and play down its possibly negative effects, thus following a long tradition dating back to antiquity – an attitude which Luther had firmly condemned (like all the traditional beliefs in calendar divination, prophecies and supernatural protections against bad weather) but which persisted well into the seventeeth century.”Chiari, Sophie, Shakespeare’s representaion of weather, The early modern “fated sky”, Edinburght University Press, 2019.
+“Most of Shakespeare’s contemporaries were essentially concerned by the immediate present because their lives depended upon it, leading them to assuage their fears by seeking to predict the weather and play down its possibly negative effects, thus following a long tradition dating back to antiquity – an attitude which Luther had firmly condemned (like all the traditional beliefs in calendar divination, prophecies and supernatural protections against bad weather) but which persisted well into the seventeenth century.”Chiari, Sophie, Shakespeare’s representation of weather, The early modern “fated sky”, Edinburgh University Press, 2019.

 John Florio had particular interest in prognostications and signs from the climate and weather.
 In Giardino di Ricreatione it is possible to find many proverbs about seasons.
 In Queen Anna’s New World of Words he wrote:

 Ecnéphia, a kind of prodigious storme comming in Sommer with furious flashings, the firmament seeming to open and burne, as hapned when the Earle of Essex parted from London to goe for Ireland.